 ADJUNCT Definition Meaning - Merriam-Webster With its prefix, ad-, meaning "to or toward", adjunct implies that one thing is "joined to" another A car wash may be operated as an adjunct to a gas station An adjunct professor is one who's attached to the college without being a full member of the salaried faculty

-ADJUNCT | English meaning - Cambridge Dictionary In grammar, an adjunct is an adverb or phrase that gives extra information in a sentence Adjuncts are one of the five major elements of clause structure The other four are subject (s), verb (v), object (o) and complement (c) Adjuncts (a) are some times called adverbials …
+ADJUNCT | definition in the Cambridge English Dictionary In grammar, an adjunct is an adverb or phrase that gives extra information in a sentence Adjuncts are one of the five major elements of clause structure The other four are subject (s), verb (v), object (o) and complement (c) Adjuncts (a) are some times called adverbials …

 Adjunct (grammar) - Wikipedia In linguistics, an adjunct is an optional, or structurally dispensable, part of a sentence, clause, or phrase that, if removed or discarded, will not structurally affect the remainder of the sentence